NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/VTKjsMultiVolumeRendering/README.md

 2. Make similar changes to the VTK.js JavaScript / WebGL implementation
 3. Clean up [terminology in VTK.js' RenderWindow](https://github.com/Kitware/vtk-js/pull/1264#issuecomment-561653542)

+## Progress and Next Steps

+* Held a preparation tcon with the Kitware team to review status and goals.
+* We built a multi-volume mapper class which uses a dynamically created shader based on the number of volumes, and alpha blends across volumes along the ray.
+* Next steps:
+	* Fix clipping range computation from bounds around actors and test with real data
+	* Fix alpha blending, opacity is not correct
+	* Fix gradient opacity shading
+	* Test / fix multi-component rendering per volume
+	* Document all the variables and the approach
+	* Stack opacity and color textures across volumes.
+This would allow us to get to 12 volumes instead of 4.

+#### Plans from early meetings
 Notes here: https://docs.google.com/document/d/1160z3fKJB6JfmT_EAlPRbqA5dD9B5iNfe08JctMUWOE/edit?usp=sharing

 - Current VolumeMapper will remain in place, we will add a separate optional path that enables the MultiVolumeMapper class